More Thoughts

 Don’t get yourself in a writing jam.
 Get a professional copywriter.

-write and design for scannability
+Write and design for scanning

 People are not going to read the content on your website as much as they will scan it.
 Search engines will do the same.
 Your content has to be created to please them both.
 This is not easy.
 If at all possible, use a professional web copywriter.

-keep it fresh
+Keep it fresh

 While we’re on the topic, the web gods (aka Google) love an updated website.
 Ensure you have a plan for regular content updates on your website.
 A blog or news area are common ways of doing this.
 Most sites are designed so you can edit the key content yourself, rather than paying a developer for content changes.
 Equally as important as new content, is making sure you keep your business hours, locations, and services up to date as they evolve.

-selecting a CMS
+Selecting a CMS

 This is another topic that needs to be a blog in its own right.
 Here are some quick pointers that you may not have thought about before when selecting a CMS.